 Alright, let us get to work.
 There are a lot of inverter circuit diagrams available online.
 Some of them are complex and others are low-performance.
 I have researched a lot of them but in the end, I had to design my inverter circuit.
 It is comparable to any professionally made inverter but still is simple enough for you to build.

 Here is the inverter circuit diagram.
 It is better to print this entire page and keep it with you while building the inverter.

 Expected Cost: It took me less than $100 to complete this circuit.

-There is only one variable resistance in this circuit diagram which is used to adjust frequency of 240V AC output current.
-You should have a frequency meter to adjust this frequency of 50HZ to 60HZ as per your requirement.
-Please do not power up any device with your inverter before frequency adjustment because a wrong AC frequency can burn your equipment as well as your inverter.
+There is only one variable resistance in this circuit diagram which is used to adjust the frequency of 240V AC output current.
+You should have a frequency meter to adjust this frequency from 50HZ to 60HZ as per your requirement.
+Please do not power up any device with your inverter before frequency adjustment.
+A wrong AC frequency can easily burn your equipment as well as your inverter.

 I have used a two-stage regulated power supply to avoid frequency changes with the drop in battery voltage.
 The first stage is 7809 which is a standalone voltage regulator.
 It converts 12V DC to 9V DC.
 Then we used a 22 Ohm resistor and then a Zener diode of 8.2V which forces the current to stay at 8.2V.
 The 22 Ohm resistor is there just to aid the Zener diode.

 The output frequency of this inverter circuit is a square wave which is not ideal to power up inductive loads.
 If you want to power up any inductive load then use it at your own risk.
 However, I do power up fans at home using this inverter.
 The only issue I had with them was a little decrease in the fan speed and the addition of some humming noise.